Surveying on autopilot

 To fly a drone for commercial purposes, a surveyor needs a Permission for Commercial Operations (PfCO), which costs £247 from the UK’s Commercial Aviation Authority (CAA).
 This lasts for 12 months and takes approximately two days of theoretical training to obtain – including a flight assessment – and also requires insurance.
 Once you have demonstrated a sufficient understanding of aviation theory (airmanship, airspace, aviation law and good flying practice), developed procedures for conducting flights set out in your own Operations Manual, and passed a practical Operational Flight Assessment (the flight test) – then you are, essentially, good to go.
 You can expect to pay at least £950 for a training course, while perfectly decent drones for commercial use start at around £1,200, so total start-up costs are surprisingly low.

-Novice pilot Evan Owen-Powell tries his hand at flying a drone.
+Novice pilot Evan Owen-Powell tries his hand at flying a drone: "the ability to inspect building elements up close, such as otherwise totally inaccessible flashings, is fantastic."

 I would emphasise two points here: first, flying a drone is enormous fun, but secondly and crucially, flying any drone commercially without a PfCO is completely illegal.
 This is important – if you do instruct a commercial drone operator, make absolutely certain that they are fully approved.